greg-raven/Uncommon-Sense/_posts/2020-08-27-control-will-and-appetite.md

 ---
-title: 'Control will and appetite'
+title: "Control will and appetite"
 layout: post
 categories:
 - regulations